bitwiseworks/python-os2/Doc/library/math.rst

 .. data:: pi

-   The mathematical constant π = 3.141592..., to available precision.
+   The mathematical constant *π* = 3.141592..., to available precision.

 .. data:: e

-   The mathematical constant e = 2.718281..., to available precision.
+   The mathematical constant *e* = 2.718281..., to available precision.

+.. data:: tau

+   The mathematical constant *τ* = 6.283185..., to available precision.
+   Tau is a circle constant equal to 2\ *π*, the ratio of a circle's circumference to its radius.
+To learn more about Tau, check out Vi Hart's video `Pi is (still) Wrong <https://www.youtube.com/watch?v=jG7vhMMXagQ>`_, and start celebrating `Tau day <https://tauday.com/>`_ by eating twice as much pie!

+   .. versionadded:: 3.6

+.. data:: inf

+   A floating-point positive infinity.
+(For negative infinity, use ``-math.inf``.)
+Equivalent to the output of ``float('inf')``.

+   .. versionadded:: 3.5

+.. data:: nan

+   A floating-point "not a number" (NaN) value.
+Equivalent to the output of ``float('nan')``.

+   .. versionadded:: 3.5

 .. impl-detail::